Private, In-Home Tutoring in Middle River, Maryland

-SchoolTutoring Academy’s tutoring programs for Middle River students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Middle River, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Middle River’s K-12 students attend school in the Baltimore County Public Schools.
 Although Middle River is a small town, the school district is not.
 In fact, Baltimore County is one of the largest school districts in the nation.
 As a result, students have a wide variety of programs, courses, and extracurricular activities available to them that children in similarly sized cities do not have.
 Despite it’s large size, the district takes pride in the individualized attention that each student receives.
 Small class sizes and highly dedicated teachers make it possible for each child’s strengths to be recognized, interests to be piqued, and needs to be addressed.